ZacDair/CaseScraper/README.md

 # CaseScraper

-Currently uses URLlib in python to access the steam marketplace
+Currently uses URLlib in python to access the Steam marketplace
 Searches for CS:GO items, specifically containers, with cases in the name
 Removes extra HTML source code and leaves us with a list of urls to be analysed further